Cast Away: Filming

 The film was not shot chronologically.
-It began on January 18, 1999 before halting two months later.
+It began on January 18, 1999, before halting two months later.
 Filming resumed on April 3, 2000, and finished the following month.
-Hanks gained 50 lb during pre-production, for the purpose of making his transformation more dramatic.
+Hanks gained 50 lb during pre-production to make his physical transformation more dramatic.
 After most of the film was shot, production was paused so he could lose the weight and grow his hair and beard to look like he had been living on the island for years.
 Another four-month production halt preceded the filming of the return scenes.
 During the year-long hiatus, Zemeckis used the same film crew to make another film, What Lies Beneath.
 While the film was in production, Hanks nearly died when he suffered an infected cut on his leg.
 He was rushed to a local hospital to undergo surgery and stayed there for three days.
 Filming of Cast Away was suspended for three weeks to allow Hanks to recover from the injury.
+Filming lasted for sixteen months.

 Cast Away was filmed on Monuriki, one of the Mamanuca Islands in Fiji.
 It is in a subgroup of the Mamanuca archipelago, which is sited off the coast of Viti Levu, Fiji's largest island.
 The island became a tourist attraction after the film's release.
 After Chuck's return, it is identified by Kelly as being "about 600 mi south of the Cook Islands," but there is no land between the southernmost Cook Islands of Mangaia and Antarctica.

 The film begins and ends in the same location, on the Arrington Ranch in the Texas Panhandle south of the city of Canadian, Texas.

 Music

 The film's minimal score was composed and conducted by Alan Silvestri for which he won a Grammy Award in 2002.
 The film's soundtrack is most notable for its lack of score and creature sound effects (such as bird song or insect sounds) while Chuck is on the island, which is intended to reinforce the feeling of isolation.
 Cast Away contains no original musical score until Chuck escapes the island.
 However, there is a Russian choral piece heard near the start of the film that was not composed or even recorded by Silvestri, so it does not appear on the film's soundtrack list.
 It is a traditional Russian song written by Lev Knipper called "Oh, My Field" ("Polyushko, Polye") and it is available on various collections of Red Army hymns.

-The official soundtrack CD is an anthology of musical pieces from all the films up to that point that were both directed by Zemeckis and scored by Silvestri.
+The official soundtrack CD is an anthology of musical pieces from all the films up to that point that were directed by Zemeckis and scored by Silvestri.
 The only track from Cast Away itself is the theme from the end credits.
+The album was released in 2001 by soundtrack specialty label Varèse Sarabande, rather than by Fox Music or DreamWorks Records, which were the in-house labels of 20th Century Fox and DreamWorks Pictures.

-The Cast Away soundtrack consists of 10 tracks, with performers including Elvis Presley, Chuck Berry, and Charles Brown.
+The soundtrack featured in Cast Away consists of 10 tracks, with performers including Elvis Presley, Chuck Berry, and Charles Brown.